The Classes listed below constitute our onlne courses.

 Computer spreadsheet skills for solving business problems using Excel, including calculations, forecasting, projections, macro programming, database searching, extraction, linking, statistics, and matrix manipulation.
 Production of graphs and reports.
 Project design using multiple, integrated spreadsheets.
 Prerequisites: None.

-PLEASE NOTE: A good understanding of accounting or math will be helpful.
-CIS114DE uses MS Excel 2013.
+PLEASE NOTE: CIS114DE classes use MS 2013 for Windows.
+A good understanding of accounting or math will be helpful.

 Introduction to the basic elements, exploration of additional components and common database management problems related to the Microsoft Access program.
 Prerequisites: None.